jstabitunlikely/cv/README.md

 - Feb 2022 -\n Sep 2024
 - Planned the dynamic verification strategy, working around heavy constraints and technical debt from multiple legacy projects.
-- Implemented a UVM environment from scratch and migrated legacy reference models.
+- Implemented a UVM environment from scratch and redesigned legacy reference models.
 - Coordinated the migration of hundreds of legacy test cases and coverage models by mostly junior engineers.
 - Contributed to working out the technical aspects of restructuring a team of 60+ engineers for component-based development.
 - Proposed and prototyped a framework for a common UVM codebase to unify environments across the product lines.